DiffuGR: Generative Document Retrieval with Diffusion Language Models: Introduction

-DiffuGR offers several appealing properties for GR compared to auto-regressive models.
-Firstly, its diffusion-based sampling enables parallel generation, where candidate DocID tokens are iteratively denoised rather than generated from left to right, allowing the model to revise and correct earlier errors instead of being constrained by erroneous token commitments.
-As a result, DiffuGR would first confirm more confident DocID tokens and gradually refine the generation across multiple denoising steps.
-Secondly, DiffuGR enables dynamic control of the trade-off between efficiency and accuracy through adjusting the number of denoising steps.
-For example, less denoising steps indicate faster inference speed while more denoising steps lead to higher retrieval accuracy.
-Besides, the stochastic nature of denoising allows DiffuGR to produce multiple plausible candidate DocIDs, thereby enhancing both the diversity and robustness of the retrieval results.
-Through these advantages, DiffuGR not only mitigates the generation mismatch but also opens up new possibilities for flexible quality–latency control.
+DiffuGR offers several appealing properties to GR: First, diffusion-based sampling enables parallel generation with iterative refinement: candidate DocID tokens are denoised jointly rather than generated sequentially.
+This allows the model to revise earlier predictions instead of being irrevocably constrained by early token errors.
+As a result, DiffuGR tends to establish high-confidence DocID tokens early and progressively refine the complete identifier across successive denoising steps.
+Second, DiffuGR provides dynamic control over the efficiency–accuracy trade-off by adjusting the number of denoising steps: fewer steps lead to faster inference, while additional steps improve retrieval accuracy.
+Finally, the stochastic nature of the denoising process enables DiffuGR to generate multiple plausible DocID candidates, thereby enhancing both the diversity and robustness of retrieval results.

-\header{Main Findings} In this paper, we conduct systematic study of DiffuGR.
-Our key findings are:

-(1) \emph{Comparable performance.} DiffuGR has achieved competitive retrieval performance on two widely used datasets, demonstrating the effectiveness of the proposed method.

-(2) \emph{Flexible runtime control.} DiffuGR offers flexible runtime control over the quality-latency trade-off, which enables retrieval systems to perform dynamically scheduling based on load conditions.
+We conduct extensive experiments on NQ320K and MS MARCO datasets.
+Our key findings are twofold: (i) \emph{Improved effectiveness performance.} DiffuGR consistently outperforms strong autoregressive generative retrievers on two widely used benchmark datasets, demonstrating the effectiveness of the proposed approach. (ii) \emph{Flexible runtime control.} DiffuGR offers flexible runtime control over the quality-latency trade-off, which enables retrieval systems to perform dynamically scheduling based on load conditions.

-(3) \emph{Existing weakness.} Although experimental results have demonstrated the effectiveness of DiffuGR, the parallel generation indicates that DiffuGR does not support beam search, leading to trivial improvement on Recall@10 and Recall@100.
-It's necessary to develop new methods for top-$k$ generation under diffusion scenarios.